kamilakesbi/CompVis-Retina-Disease-Visualisation/README.md

 The data set can be found here (Kaggle) : https://www.kaggle.com/paultimothymooney/kermany2018

-The idea is to add some interpretability to the classifier.
+The idea is to add interpretability to the classifier.
 I worked on two aspects :

 - Feature maps : I tried to extract some interesting feature maps from convolutional layers that could faciliate visual disease identification.